 - Will the U.S. House of Representatives flip to the Democrats?
-Industry experts say such a development could significantly improve the likelihood of federal marijuana reform and intensify the spotlight on proposed measures such as the States Act.
+Industry experts say such a development could significantly improve the likelihood of federal marijuana reform and intensify the spotlight on proposed measures such as the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act.
 The Senate isn’t likely to turn over to the Democrats, but if it does, that could bode well for MJ reform and the business opportunities that could follow.

 - Will Michigan legalize recreational marijuana?
 If it does, MJBizDaily projects that could open a massive market with $1.4 billion-$1.7 billion in annual sales within several years of launching.

 - The following state ballot initiatives also could have particularly huge ramifications on the industry based on MJBizDaily’s annual sales projections: Missouri, three medical marijuana initiatives ($175 million-$275 million); North Dakota, adult-use legalization ($65 million-$75 million); and Utah, medical cannabis legalization ($15 million-$25 million).

 Successful state ballot initiatives also could put more pressure on the U.S. Congress to reform federal marijuana laws so they are more friendly to MJ businesses, industry experts say.